CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 1.md

     ![](./Media/23042025(33).png)

 1. Set the File format to **DelimitedText** and then select **Next**.
-This format is commonly used for storing tabular data, making it easy to import and export data between different systems.
+This format is used for storing tabular data, making it easy to import and export data between different systems.

     ![](./Media/23042025(34).png)